 Mr. And Mrs. Ernest Shirley with Weldon and Owen

 Mr. And Mrs. Walter Davis with Bill, Wanda, Warren and Joyce.

 Mr. And Mrs. Cecil Jordan.

-In June, 1958 Medina Baptist Church voted to join the “30,000 Movement” of Southern Baptists by starting another church and Lodi Baptist Mission was started.
+In June, 1958 Friendship Baptist Church voted to join the “30,000 Movement” of Southern Baptists by starting another church and Lodi Baptist Mission was started.
 Dodd resigned later that year, and T. M. Eliot became interim pastor.
 R R. Engle was called to be the pastor in March of 1959.

 Rev. Engle served as pastor until August 1962.
 During this time the church moved to the Security Federal Building in the Medina Shopping Center.
 In March, of that year the mission in Lodi was organized into the First Baptist Church of Lodi.